 A device called a speculum is inserted into the vagina.
 This holds the vaginal walls apart and allows the cervix to be seen.
 (If you would like to see your cervix, ask your examiner to give you a mirror).
 A small plastic spatula and/or a small, soft, brush are used to take some cells from around the cervical opening.
-Pap tests take less than a minute to obtain and are typically pain-free.
+The Pap test takes less than a minute to obtain and is typically pain-free.

-The gathered cells are placed in a liquid fixative to prevent them from deteriorating.
-A good cell sample is essential for an accurate test.
-The vial then goes to a lab for microscopic analysis.
+The collected cells are placed in a liquid fixative and sent to a lab for microscopic analysis.

 Why have a Pap Test?

-If, however, the cancer goes undetected, it may spread to other organs where it is difficult to treat and may be fatal.
+Cervical cancer develops very slowly.
+There are years of precancerous changes that precede cancer.
+When a Pap test detects these precancerous cells, treatment can prevent cancer altogether.
+Very early cervical cancer can also be successfully treated.
+If, however, a cervical cancer goes undetected, it may spread to other organs where it is difficult to treat and may be fatal.

 Who should get a Pap test?

 Pap tests are recommended for all women based on the following guidelines:

 - Women ages 21-29 should have a Pap test every 3 years